julienmru/laravel-partialcache/README.md

 ### Configuration

-Configuration isn't necessary, but there are three options specified in the config file:
+Configuration isn't necessary, but there are environement variables you can use:

-- `partialcache.enabled`: Fully enable or disable the cache.
+- `PARTIAL_CACHE_ENABLED`: Fully enable or disable the cache.
 Defaults to `true`.
-- `partialcache.directive`: The name of the blade directive to register.
+- `PARTIAL_CACHE_DIRECTIVE`: The name of the blade directive to register.
 Defaults to `cache`.
-- `partialcache.key`: The base key that used for cache entries.
+- `PARTIAL_CACHE_KEY`: The base key that used for cache entries.
 Defaults to `partialcache`.
-- `partialcache.default_duration`: The default cache duration in minutes, set `null` to remember forever.
+- `PARTIAL_CACHE_DEFAULT_DURATION`: The default cache duration in minutes, set `null` to remember forever.
 Defaults to `null`.
+- `PARTIAL_CACHE_DRIVER`: The cache store that should be used to store requests.
+Defaults to `file`.

 ## Change log